LiorKogan/V1/README.md

   When A2 appears below a relationship/path - card(_R_) = 1; _R[1]_ = the relationship/path.

-  When A2 appears below a quantifier-input - each element in _R_ is the relationship/path that follows one branch of the quantifier, excluding relationships/paths wrapped with a negator or a relationship/path-negator.
+  When A2 appears below a quantifier-input - each element in _R_ is the relationship/path that follows one branch of the quantifier, excluding relationships/paths wrapped with a negator or a relationship/path-negator (see Q123, Q358).

   Let ___RA(n, o)___ denote the list of all assignments to _R[o]_ in _S(n)_.